 Last year, the New York State Police arrested 138 people for DWI and investigated over 600 vehicle collisions over Halloween weekend.
 This Halloween, the U.S. Department of Transportation’s National Highway Traffic Safety Administration (NHTSA) is teaming up with local officials and AAA to help remind drivers: If you feel different, you drive different.
 Marijuana has been legalized in New York, but it’s important to remember that drug-impaired driving is illegal everywhere in America.

 In addition to these sobering facts, vandalism is also a concern.

-“Automobile and property vandalism tend to spike on Halloween night, so drivers should park in well-lit areas or in a garage, and keep cars locked,” said Stacey McConnell, vice president of insurance for AAA Western and Central New York.
+“Automobile and property vandalism tend to spike on Halloween night, so drivers should park in well-lit areas or in a garage, and keep cars locked,” said Stacey McConnell, director of insurance for AAA Western and Central New York.
 “Homes should also be well-lit to deter vandals.”

 Prepare for Pranksters

-Look Out for Black Cats, Blind Spots & Batman
+Look Out for Black Cats, Blind Spots, and Batman!

 Drive slowly and be on the lookout for creatures that can come out of nowhere.
 Turn your headlights on earlier in the day to spot children from greater distances.
 Don’t hesitate to use your horn if you’re concerned that trick-or-treaters don’t see you.

 Trick-or-treaters need to be seen – use reflective tape on costumes and treat buckets to improve visibility.
 Wear disguises that don’t obstruct vision and avoid facemasks.
 Carry a flashlight and be cautious of tripping in long costumes.

 Generous lighting outside of your home keeps vandals away while providing safe passage to party guests and trick-or-treaters.
 Keep walkways and stairs clear of debris and make sure they’re well-lit.